-There appear to be sections of flat roof coverings to the bay window projections.
-ROOF SPACE: I was unable to inspect this area.
+There is no roof space to this roof design and no examination of any roof timbers was possible.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater units are of cast iron material.
+Rainwater units are of PVC material comprising of half round gutters and round downpipes.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-Based on the limitations of the inspection the outer walls appear of solid stone construction having a pointed finish.
+The main walls are of cavity brick construction having a rendered finish externally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are of UPVC double glazed type.
-The entrance door is timber.
+WINDOWS: Windows are of replacement uPVC double glazed units with a timber double glazed velux to the front bathroom area.
+DOORS: uPVC front entrance door and double glazed patio doors to the Kitchen and lounge.
 External decorations Visually inspected.
-Exterior finishes are painted where appropriate.
+Rendered finishes to external walls.
 Conservatories / porches None.
-Communal areas Circulation areas visually inspected.
-Communal areas Circulation areas visually inspected.
-There is a shared entrance and stairwell providing access to the various flats within the building.
-Communal areas Garages and permanent outbuildings There is a shared entrance and stairwell providing access to the There is a shared entrance and stairwell providing access to the various flats within the building.
-There is a shared entrance and stairwell providing access to the various flats within the building.
-Visually inspected.
-Garages and permanent outbuildings There is a shared entrance and stairwell providing access to the various flats within the building.
-Visually inspected.
-There is no garage or garage space.
+O Nama Communal areas None.
+Garages and permanent outbuildings Visually inspected.
+None.
+Outside areas and boundaries Visually inspected.
+The property fronts to the pavement and there is a rear garden area with boundaries generally formed in timber fencing and concrete block section at the rear.

 Ceilings Visually inspected from floor level.
-Based on the limitations of the inspection the ceilings appear of lath and plaster material having a decorated finish.
-Some ceiling surfaces are timber lined.
+The ceilings are of plasterboard.
+Texture finish utilised in part.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are of masonry construction, plastered and decorated.
-There are some tiled wall finishes.
+Internal main walls and partitions are plastered on the hard finish with the exception of the upper floor level partition walls which are of timber stud and plasterboard construction.
+Wet wall finish has been utilized.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Flooring is of suspended timber construction.
+The flooring to the ground floor and lower levels are of concrete construction with the upper level floors being of suspended timber joists overlaid with floor boarding.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
-Internal joinery and kitchen fittings Internal joinery and kitchen fittings moved.
-Internal joinery and kitchen fittings moved.
 Kitchen units were visually inspected excluding appliances.
-There are timber skirtings/door facings and internal doors are Moved.
-Kitchen units were visually inspected excluding appliances.
-There are timber skirtings/door facings and internal doors are timber.
-The kitchen contains a range of floor and wall mounted storage units and worktops.
-Internal joinery and kitchen fittings Chimney breasts and fireplaces Moved.
-Kitchen units were visually inspected excluding appliances.
-There are timber skirtings/door facings and internal doors are timber.
-The kitchen contains a range of floor and wall mounted storage Moved.
-Kitchen units were visually inspected excluding appliances.
-There are timber skirtings/door facings and internal doors are timber.
-The kitchen contains a range of floor and wall mounted storage units and worktops.
-Mitchen units were visually inspected excluding appliances.
-There are timber skirtings/door facings and internal doors are timber.
-The kitchen contains a range of floor and wall mounted storage units and worktops.
-Visually inspected.
-Mitchen units were visually inspected excluding appliances.
-There are timber skirtings/door facings and internal doors are timber.
-The kitchen contains a range of floor and wall mounted storage units and worktops.
-Visually inspected.
-No testing of the flues or fittings was carried out.
-Mitchen units were visually inspected excluding appliances.
-There are timber skirtings/door facings and internal doors are timber.
-The kitchen contains a range of floor and wall mounted storage units and worktops.
-Visually inspected.
-No testing of the flues or fittings was carried out.
+Internal joinery is generally of original timber skirtings and facings with timber panelled interior doors.
+The kitchen is fitted with floor and all mounted storage units incorporating an inset sink.

+Chimney breasts and fireplaces None.

+Internal decorations Visually inspected.

+Internal decorations are generally of papered/emulsion/painted finishes.
+Artex has been used in part.